dappley/go-dappley-multi-server-tester/README.md

     - Change 3 producers' address to a valid, but non-existing (non of the nodes in the blockchain contains the address) producer addresses.
 If the blockchain continues to mine, then fail.

+    - Run change producer twice with different addresses but the same height.
+The blockchain is expected to discard the input of the first changeProdcer command and change the producer address to the input of the second changeProducer command.

-    - Invalid address
+    - Invalid Inputs
+        Address:
         1. address is invalid
         2. address is non-sense string
         3. address is integer
         4. address is special characters
         5. address is empty

-    - Invalid height
+        Height:
         1. height is less than the current blockchain height
         2. height is string
         3. height is special character
         4. height is decimal
         5. height is empty

-    - Run changeProducer command twice
-        1. Run change producer twice with different addresses but the same height.
-The blockchain is expected to discard the input of the first changeProdcer command and change the producer address to the input of the second changeProducer command.

-        2. Run change producer twice with different addresses but the same height.
-The address of the second changeProducer command is invalid.
-The blockchain is expected to discard the input of the second changeProdcer command and change the producer address to the input of the first changeProducer command.